hpi-sam/digital-fuesim-manv/frontend/README.md

 You can assume that the Store has the current exercise state if you are in `src/app/pages/exercises/exercise`.
 We use [route guards](https://angular.io/guide/router-tutorial-toh#canactivate-requiring-authentication) for this.

-If you want to modify the exercise state do not do it via [reducers](https://ngrx.io/guide/store/reducers) in the store, but propose an action (optimistically) via the [ApiService](./src/app/core/api.service.ts).
+If you want to modify the exercise state, do not do it via [reducers](https://ngrx.io/guide/store/reducers) in the store, but propose an action (optimistically) via the [ApiService](./src/app/core/api.service.ts).
 The action will automatically be applied to the store.
-By default, we don't use `ChangeDetectionStrategy.OnPush` because it makes the code more complicated and increases the skill level needed to work with the code while providing a mostly negligible performance benefit.
+By default, we don't use `ChangeDetectionStrategy.OnPush` because it complicates the code and increases the skill level needed to work with the code while providing a mostly negligible performance benefit.

+### Exercise map

+You can find the exercise map in [src/app/pages/exercises/exercise/shared/exercise-map](src/app/pages/exercises/exercise/shared/exercise-map).

+-   `element`: The data that represents a `Material`, `Personnel`, `Vehicle`, etc. that is saved in the state.
+-   `feature`: The OpenLayers feature representing an element and is rendered on the map canvas.

+The [ExerciseMapComponent](src/app/pages/exercises/exercise/shared/exercise-map/exercise-map.component.ts) is the Angular component that provides the canvas on which the map should be rendered.

+The [OlMapManager](src/app/pages/exercises/exercise/shared/exercise-map/utility/ol-map-manager.ts) manages all the OpenLayers stuff and renders the map on the canvas.
+The map consists of different layers.
+Each layer only displays one kind of element.
+How an element in this layer should be rendered and what interactions are possible is defined in the [specific ElementFeatureManagers](src/app/pages/exercises/exercise/shared/exercise-map/feature-managers).
+They all inherit from [ElementFeatureManager](src/app/pages/exercises/exercise/shared/exercise-map/feature-managers/element-feature-manager.ts) and make sometimes use of Mixins to add additional functionality.
+They have a custom API that allows reacting to changes in an element ([ElementManager](src/app/pages/exercises/exercise/shared/exercise-map/feature-managers/element-manager.ts)) and an API that allows for interaction with other elements via the OlMapManager ([FeatureManager](src/app/pages/exercises/exercise/shared/exercise-map/utility/feature-manager.ts)).